 Dance Party Massacre is a small clothing line with its roots based in Boston, MA.
 Drawing inspiration from film, music, pop culture, and nightlife, it's a youth-oriented brand with an independent spirit.
 It's conceptually-driven with [...]

 I was very pleased to be able to interview the seriously cool and visionary dude behind Glamour Kills, Mark Capicotto.
 He has done amazing things with his brand and the success he is now enjoying should ignite the spirit and desire in all fledgling tshirt designers and fashion entrepreneurs!
 It can be achieved!
 Glamour Kills have just put out their summer line and it is immense!
 So enjoy the interview below and have a look at just a very select cross-s3ection of the new threads available!

 David Murray is the man behind Seibei, an awesome, quirky and extremely unique brand that has gained a large fan base for good reason!
 David, a self-taught illustrator with a college degree in Japanese Literature, began the brand in 2004 by screen printing and designing his tees, but it was in 2006 when Seibei really took off.
 One of the things I love about Seibei (and there are a lot) is that the tees are both amazing artistic designs and they’re funny.
 Most of the time when I see a tee that is funny, it usually isn’t aesthetically pleasing.
 This is absolutely not the case with Seibei tees, which is one of the many reasons this brand stands out and has had so much success.

-Website: www.keatonhenson.com originally posted on iamthetrend Could you start off by giving us a little background on yourself?
-Keaton Henson: I was born and raised in london england. was always into both art and music [...]
+Website: www.keatonhenson.com Could you start off by giving us a little background on yourself?
+Keaton Henson: I was born and raised in london england. was always into both art and music and have been in [...]

 What is networking?
 Why is networking important?
 Why am I writing this and how does it have to do with Too Legit?
 All of these questions will be answered in the following Facet of Legitimacy. [...]